Master's Thesis Oral Defense

 A candidate who fails the oral defense may petition the department/program chair for a maximum of one re-defense.
 The petition should include the reason for the request and committee composition.
 The Chair of the program will solicit input from the committee before rendering a decision.
 In the case the Chair is a member of the committee the petition goes to the Dean or their designee.
 If granted, the re-defense must be scheduled through the Office of Graduate Education and must occur within normal timelines.

-The Result of Oral Defense form must be signed by all committee members and returned immediately to the Office of Graduate Education.
+The Result of Oral Defense form must be signed by all committee members and returned immediately to the Office of Graduate Education by the thesis director/advisor.
+It cannot be submitted by the student.
 All signatures must be original.
 In rare occasions, when a committee member participates remotely, a faxed or scanned signature will be accepted.